Singular Spectrum Analysis — A Hidden Treasure of Time Series Forecasting

 Unlock powerful SSA methods to generate highly accurate forecasts.

-As a machine learning researcher and data science practitioner, I am always interested to learn and discover new time series forecasting methods early.
-I Follow myself on LinkedIn and Twitter to get regular updates on some of the most innovative technologies in machine learning and AI, including time series, forecasting and blazing-hot Conformal Prediction and check out my book ‘Practical Guide to Applied Conformal Prediction: Learn and apply the best uncertainty frameworks to your industry applications.’
+Follow myself on LinkedIn and Twitter to get regular updates on some of the most innovative technologies in machine learning and AI, including time series, forecasting and blazing-hot Conformal Prediction and check out my book ‘Practical Guide to Applied Conformal Prediction: Learn and apply the best uncertainty frameworks to your industry applications.’

 At NeurIPS2019, an interesting paper, ‘On Multivariate Singular Spectrum Analysis and its Variants’, was published by MIT researchers, prompting me to explore Singular Spectrum Analysis methods for time series forecasting.